User Roles and Permissions

 - Once arriving on the Instructor's General permission settings page, click on 'Courses' located below the Dashboard in the left-hand column.
 This will allow us to manage permissions for the Instructors User Role, to achieve what we have described above, as illustrated below.

 - Notice the additional permissions for editing, listing, and deleting courses.
 The 'List courses' permission allows a user of the selected Role to view only those courses on the course listing page which have been created by themselves.
 However, 'List others courses' allows users of the selected Role to view courses created by other users as well.
 Similarly, when the 'Edit courses' and 'Delete courses' permissions are set, they allow users to edit or delete only the courses created by themselves, while the 'Edit others courses' and 'Delete others courses' permissions allow the user to edit or delete courses made by other users.

 - After you have set the permissions for a specific Role, you need to click on the 'Update Role' button.
 It will save all the permissions that you have selected for that specific Role.

 Now let's review the functionalities provided for the Instructor role.
 This is a role utilized if you have a user who will be instructing a course and perhaps offering live webinars and discussions.
-You can learning more about Instructor-Led Training here, and in the meantime, we'll go over how to make a user an Instructor and what they see on their dashboard.
+You can learn more about Instructor-Led Training here, and in the meantime, we'll go over how to make a user an Instructor and what they see on their dashboard.

 Updating a User to an Instructor